exakat/exakat-docs/Reference/Rules/Extensions/Extice.rst

 Ice framework
 +++++++++++++

   Ice - simple, fast and open-source PHP framework frozen in C-extension.
+Ice is loosely coupled, allowing developers to use only the components that they need.

 See also `ice framework <https://www.iceframework.org/>`_ and `ice framework : Hello world tutorial <https://www.iceframework.org/doc/tutorial/hello>`_.